Fethiye, Turkey - Travel

 Telmessos Open Air Theatre, Fethiye Theatres

-Telmessos Open Air Theatre / Fethiye (Telmessos Açık Hava Tiyatrosu / Fethiye) is one of the theatres you can visit during your stay here.
-It is an ancient-style amphitheatre that is still actively being used for performances, concerts, festivals, and other cultural events.
-Tourists have expressed how good the atmosphere is and how everyone should go to this place if given the opportunity.
+Telmessos Open Air Theatre / Fethiye (Telmessos Açık Hava Tiyatrosu / Fethiye) is one of the theatres you can visit during your stay in Fethiye.
+It is an ancient-style amphitheatre still used for performances, concerts, festivals, and other cultural events.

-The juxtaposition of the old and the new makes for a delightful sight, giving the theatre a one-of-a-kind feeling of being surrounded by the contemporary world, while being inside a bubble in an ancient masterpiece.
+The juxtaposition of the old and the new makes for a delightful sight, giving the theatre a one-of-a-kind feeling of being surrounded by the contemporary world, while inside a bubble within an ancient masterpiece.

 Entertainment, Parks, and Shopping in Fethiye